SergioRomera/quest/README.md

 The following commands will leave you with a functioning Foglight installation.

-* Copy the Foglight software into the vagrant_software folder:
+* Copy the Foglight software into the software folder:

 ```
 └───software